areitan/Day_Planner/README_Day_Planner.md

 ### style.css
+1. I added in the css classes that were missing from the ```.html``` file.
-1. I changed the css selector and added text color to the icon for the save button hover effect so that it would work the way it does in the example ```.gif```.
+2. I changed the css selector and added text color to the icon for the save button hover effect so that it would work the way it does in the example ```.gif```.
-2. I  also added variables for common colors and I changed the text color of the past, present, and future classes to black to match the example.
+3. I  also added variables for common colors and I changed the text color of the past, present, and future classes to black to match the example.

 ## How To Contribute